-- AQuESTT Conference: Formerly titled the Nebraska Data Conference, the AQuESTT Conference is put on by the Nebraska Department of Education.
+Nebraska Data Conference: The Nebraska Department of Education puts on a data conference every year.
 It seeks to harness educational data to shape learning assessments and teaching pedagogies.
 The state’s K-12 administrators convene in Kearney for two days of talks from educators and data analysts.

-Nebraska is something of a hotspot for financial analysis.
-After all, Omaha is home to billionaire investor Warren Buffett.
+Omaha is home to billionaire investor Warren Buffett.
 His company, Berkshire Hathaway, is the state’s most prominent Fortune 100 member.
-Unfortunately, it’s close to being a one-man show, so look for jobs elsewhere in the sector.
-Orion Advisor Services is a good place to start.
-The company, which has offices in Seattle, upstate New York and Omaha, recruits financial data analysts who create tools for financial advisors, such as data visualization dashboards.
-Another big player is Nelnet, a student loan provider headquartered in Lincoln that needs analysts to help it set proper interest rates and take appropriate risks with its money.
+Orion Advisor Services may also be a good place to start.
+The company, which has offices in Omaha, recruits financial data analysts who create tools for financial advisors, such as data visualization dashboards.
+Another big player is Nelnet, a student loan provider headquartered in Lincoln that has opportunities for analysts to help it set proper interest rates and take appropriate risks with its money.